Recording JSON Data to MCAP Files

 When we announced MCAP, a standardized container format for storing heterogeneous robotics data, we wanted to empower teams to spend less time building commodity tools and more time tackling their hardest robotics challenges.
-Not only does MCAP address the shortcomings of existing storage options, it also makes third-party tools (like Foxglove Studio and Data Platform) extremely easy to leverage, regardless of your data format.
+Not only does MCAP address the shortcomings of existing storage options, it also makes third-party tools (like Foxglove extremely easy to leverage, regardless of your data format.

 For the purposes of this tutorial, let’s work with some publicly available robotics data.
 We’ll be using the “Sydney Urban Objects Dataset”, released by the Australian Centre for Field Robotics at the University of Sydney.